Nocturama is not only a gripping (and tense) drama/thriller but also a fascinating narrative exercise whose strength

 Written and directed by Bertrand Bonello.
 Starring Finnegan Oldfield, Vincent Rottiers, Hamza Meziani, Manal Issa, Martin Petit-Guyot, Jamil McCraven, Rabah Nait Oufella, Laure Valentinelli, Ilias le Doré, Robin Goldbronn, Luis Rego and Hermine Karagheuz.

 When Nocturama begins, the first thing we see is the city of Paris from an aerial view.
 Then, we start to follow a group of teenagers from different backgrounds who seem to know one another and yet meet several times along their way without speaking a word.
 They look like they are planning something, but the film is not in a hurry to fill us in.
-At 2:07 pm, we see Yacine (Hamza Meziani) take the subway at La Fourche; Sabrina (Manal Issa), Mika (Jamil McCraven) and Samir (Ilias Le Doré) are sitting on the train in silence and act as complete strangers.
+At 2:07 pm, we see Yacine (Hamza Meziani) take the subway at La Fourche.
+Sabrina (Manal Issa), Mika (Jamil McCraven) and Samir (Ilias Le Doré) are sitting on the train in silence and act as complete strangers.
 Samir gets off and dumps his mobile phone, but he has another.
 Mika carries a package.

 Somewhere else in the city, at the exact same time, Sarah (Laure Valentinelli) uses her phone to take a picture of the time on her watch before leaving her place.
 Sabrina then checks in at the luxurious Hôtel Regina using a rehearsed line.
 While André (Martin Petit-Guyot) has a meeting with a minister at 14:30, David (Finnegan Oldfield) and Yacine head to the business district of La Défense to sneak into a building.
 Everything is meticulously timed and all of these characters are like engines in a machine, moving with a precise rhythm through dozens of streets and subway stations towards something that could be extremely dangerous.